Canadian Resume Format: Writing Guide & Examples

 Professional statement

 This is your elevator pitch.
-If the employer only reads one part of your resume, this will likely be it, so be sure to include all the necessary concisely.
+If the employer only reads one part of your resume, it will likely be this one, so be sure to include all the necessary details concisely.
+For example:

 Your professional history